 Published June 7, 2018

-“You have, by this point, put your career on a vector,” Daniel B. Hess, associate professor and chair of urban planning, told members of the School of Architecture and Planning's Class of 2018.
+“You have, by this point, put your career on a vector,” Daniel B. Hess, professor and chair of urban planning, told members of the School of Architecture and Planning's Class of 2018.
 “However that vector may change… resilience and flexibility in your professional life are important.
 Do not limit yourself to a normal or expected routine.
 Become the main character in your own story."

 Hess's sentiments were echoed by several members of School of Architecture and Planning and UB leadership as they spotlighted the resourceful, adaptive nature of graduates at this year's commencement cermony, held May 18, 2018, at UB's Center for the Arts.
 From designing affordable housing plans to participating in the 2018 Time Space Existence exhibit in Venice, the students were recognized for their academic and civic achievements.